kyungeun-lee/kyungeun-lee.github.io/_pages/about.md

 permalink: /
 ---

 **Representation Analysis & Application Lab. @ Inha University**

-We study **learned representations in deep learning** to improve generalization and to better understand the underlying mechanisms of neural networks, with a strong emphasis on **information-theoretic analysis**.
+We study **how and why deep learning models succeed or fail in real-world prediction problems**, with a particular focus on understanding and analyzing **learned representations**.

+Our research is grounded in **information-theoretic principles**, which we use as quantitative tools to analyze generalization, diagnose representation collapse, and assess the reliability of neural networks.

-Building on this foundation, we develop machine learning algorithms for **real-world prediction problems**, particularly in practical application scenarios involving **tabular and structured data**.
+Building on this foundation, we develop machine learning algorithms for **practical and deployable prediction systems**, especially in settings involving **tabular and structured data**, such as finance, healthcare, and industrial applications.

 Our current research interests include:
-- Information-theoretic analysis of generalization in deep neural networks
+- Information-theoretic **analysis and diagnosis** of generalization in deep neural networks
-- Learning and inference on tabular data
+- **Reliable and deployable** learning and inference on tabular data
-- Multimodal learning with structured data
+- Multimodal learning with structured data for **real-world decision systems**

 ---